remance/Masendor/Readme.md

 Ver 0.4 Window of Insight: More complex UI function (Event log, popup box), Dramatic Text based on important event at the center top of screen, also weather effect, changable game speed

-++ change all percentage calculation to float instead of int/100 if possible.
-Especially number from csv file

 4.8 Encyclopedia

 4.9 Encyclopedia popup